 Disrupted nighttime sleep

-Although people generally assume a person with narcolepsy can have all the great sleep they ever desired, that is not the case.
-With both types of narcolepsy, our brains mix up the timing of sleepiness, so no matter how tired we feel, sometimes we cannot get to sleep at night.
-People with narcolepsy often experience fragmented sleep, in other words, we wake up a lot even if we don’t remember it.
+Although people generally assume a person with narcolepsy can sleep as much as they want, that is not the case.
+With both types of narcolepsy, our brains mix up the timing of sleepiness.
+So no matter how tired we feel, sometimes we cannot get to sleep at night.
+People with narcolepsy often experience fragmented sleep.
+In other words, we wake up a lot even if we don’t remember it.
 My sleep study says I had “34 spontaneous arousals from sleep” in 8 hours.

 While medication can be one part of the equation, I believe there is a lot more that goes into treating both types of narcolepsy.
-Read my list of tips and tricks compiled from years of learning to live life sometimes medicated and other times without.
+Read my list of tips and tricks for managing narcolepsy.
+They are compiled from years of learning to live life sometimes with medication and other times without.